azam-12/devTinder/README.md

     or from terminal git add . (this will add all the files) or git add filename1 filename2 (to add in group) then git commit -n "message"

+# To push all the code to github or remote
+    First go to your account and create new repository devTinder public repository and keep all as it is.

 # npm i express
 ep 3 @ -37